kaylapark99/look-into-my-mind/README.md

 https://kaylapark99.github.io/look-into-my-mind/

-An interactive digital art project where users can take a look into my mind.
+A minimal creation using Javascript to make an interactive view into my mind.
+Adobe Photoshop created graphics.